 Located in Alberta, the Bow River consistently produces large trout, and easy access from Calgary makes this an easy trip.
 The Bow River is known for some massive rainbow trout and aggressive ones at that, so bring your heavy leaders and tippets.
 You need to check this river out!

 16. Henry's Fork River

 One of the tributaries of the Snake River, the Henry's Fork has both deep canyon stretches and flat meadow reaches.
 Anglers will appreciate consistent action for nice trout, some of which may be very large.

 17. South Fork of the Snake River

 Arising near the beautiful Teton Mountain range in northwestern Wyoming, the best water on the South Fork is located downstream of Palisades Reservoir.
 Cutthroat, rainbow, and brown trout are the targets here.

 Often overlooked among trout anglers, the Yampa River is one of the best trout streams in the western United States.
 Best of all, it flows through Steamboat Springs, one of the nicest mountain towns you will find.
 While the fishing right in town can be fantastic, don't overlook the tailwater reach below Stagecoach Reservoir if you want to find some large trout.

 The mighty Missouri is often overlooked for the famous streams closer to Yellowstone but that should not be the case.
+This river is widely known as the one you want to be on in the winter, as it fishes incredibly year round.
+With over 5000 trout per mile, it's hard to imagine having a slow day on the Missouri River.
 In this case, big water equals big fish.